woocommerce/woocommerce-subscriptions-importer-exporter/README.md

 The importer will detect missing information and provide a pop up before you import.
 For instance, if you have 'paypal' listed as the payment_method and have not specifed a paypal_subscriber_id field or that field is empty, you will receive a pop up message detailing what information is missing with an option to cancel or continue.
 If you wish to continue, those subscriptions will default to using manual recurring payments.

 If your store uses two payment gateways (ie. PayPal and Stripe) both the paypal_subscriber_id and stripe_customer_id fields will need to mapped and for those rows where the payment_method is set to 'paypal' the paypal_subscriber_id needs to be set while stripe_customer_id can be left empty and vica versa.

-### Subscription Import Options

-* Delimiter - this allows you to specific any other character as the delimiter of the imported CSV; defaulted to the comma character.
-* Test Mode - Enabling this option places the import process in a 'Dry Run" mode where no orders are created, but if sufficient information is given, a new will be created.
-This is very useful for running test imports prior to the live import.
-* Send off registration email - Having this option ticked means that when the importer creates a new customer, the customer will receive a registration email containing their login details along with their temporary password.
-* AJAX Request Limit - the amount of CSV rows handled at once per AJAX call can be modified by defining the WCS_REQ_LIMIT constant in wp_config.php; defaults to 15.

 ### List of Warnings